Last Updated on April 24, 2023 by Rod Olivares

 This will allow you to easily access the oil for a quick check before each use.

-Although the generator’s 110lb weight may scare you, Predator includes built in all terrain wheels and handles to make transporting this generator super easy.
+Around a 102 lbs.
+Although the generator’s 102 or so pounds may scare you, the Predator 3500 includes built-in all-terrain wheels and handles to make transporting this generator super easy.

-A big concern that many people have with purchasing a generator is how noisy they can be.
+A big concern that many people have with purchasing a generator is how noisy it can be.

 After all, many generators are used in residential areas during blackouts and emergency uses.

-As an industry standard, generator noise levels are measured in decibels and are noise readings are usually taken at 23 feet away from the generator.
+As an industry standard, generator noise levels are measured in decibels, and noise readings are usually taken at 23 feet away from the generator.
 Most larger generators are going to operate in the 70-80 decibel range which is comparable to the loudness of a vacuum cleaner.

 For those looking for a quiet generator, the Predator 3500 generator is going to be the perfect buy as it operates at a very quiet 57 decibels.